 15 May Four Jesuits of the USA Central and Southern Province Will be Ordained to the Priesthood

 Four Jesuits of the USA Central and Southern Province will be ordained to the priesthood on Saturday, June 8, 2019, in New Orleans.
 Two of these men, Matthew Baugh, SJ and Peter Gadalla, SJ, studied theology at Regis College.
 Jesuits Baugh, Gadalla, Jonathan Harmon and Stephen Kramer have undergone extensive formation in the Society of Jesus, training that integrates one’s spiritual, personal and professional development.
 A Jesuit’s preparation for ordination can take anywhere from eight to 12 years.
 The four are among 22 Jesuits to be ordained in the United States, Canada and Haiti this year.
-The Most Reverend Gregory Aymond, Archbishop of New Orleans, will preside at the sacred liturgy of ordination at Holy Name of Jesus Catholic Church.
+The Most Reverend Gregory Michael Aymond, Archbishop of New Orelans, will preside at the sacred liturgy of ordination at Holy Name of Jesus Catholic Church.

 Matthew Baugh, SJ, was born in the small town of Casa, Ark. (population: 202), where he spent most of his childhood before his family moved to Mendham, N.J., and later to Raleigh, N.C.
 After graduating from Ravenscroft School in Raleigh, he attended Duke University on a full academic scholarship, studying international development and serving as chair of both the Honor Council and Undergraduate Judicial Board.
 During two extended stays in rural Haiti, Baugh worked with an American Benedictine sister and local youth to produce radio broadcasts on matters of public health.
 For Baugh, this was a profound experience of Christ’s presence in the poor, which sparked initial stirrings of a vocation to the religious life.